MrakDun-desu/BlockstackerDocs/Sound-customization.md

 1. Think up your own sound pack name and create a directory named after it in the `soundPacks` directory.
 2. If you want to customize music, put your music files into the `music` directory within your soundpack directory.
 Music can also be customized further by [creating a `musicConfig.json` file](#musicConfigjson-file) in the `music` directory.
 3. If you want to customize sound effects, put your sound effects files into the `soundEffects` directory within your soundpack directory.
-You can read which sound effects you can customize [here][#available-sound-effects].
+You can read which sound effects you can customize [here](#available-sound-effects).
 Sound effects can also be customized further by [creating a `soundEffects.lua` script](#soundEffectslua-script) in the `soundEffects` directory.
 4. Pick your sound pack in the game customization settings and wait for it to load.

 ## Loading a premade sound pack